dbrennand/dbrennand.github.io/content/blog/aws-sdk-s3.md

 };
 ```

-Lets see if it works! :smile: Build and run the container image:
+Let's see if it works! :smile: Build and run the container image:

 ```bash
 docker build -t aws-sdk-s3:nodejs .